Guide to Hillsborough County RIDR Program

 Complete the Questionnaire

-If you’ve been arrested and received the RIDR Info Sheet, fill out this questionnaire to find out if you’re a candidate for the RIDR Program for the Hillsborough County Diversion program.
-If you qualify and decided to hire The Denson Firm, you’ll receive a coupon for a discounted ignition interlock device and your attorney will fill you in on the details during consultation.
+If you’ve been arrested for DUI in Tampa, fill out this questionnaire to find out if you’re a candidate for the RIDR Program for the Hillsborough County Diversion program.
+If qualify and you hire The Denson Firm, you’ll receive a coupon for a discounted ignition interlock device and your attorney will fill you in on the details during consultation.

 We understand the fear and anxiety that individuals charged with a DUI, the prospect of losing your freedom, and the fear of the unknown.
 Our goal is to alleviate as many of these fears as possible and provide you with information about the process, so you know what to expect.
-We’re well-versed in many available diversion programs for first-time offenders that could possibly defer prosecution and avoid a permanent record.
+We’re well-versed in many available diversion programs for first-time offenders that could possibly help you avoid a permanent record.

-Contact The Denson Firm if you’re interested in being considered for the RIDR Program.
-We offer a free, confidential consultation to discuss whether you may qualify.
+Contact one of our attorneys in St. Petersburg, Florida if you’re interested in being considered for the RIDR Program.
+Get a free, personal, and confidential consultation to discuss whether you may qualify.